rikblok/treehouse/content/teaching/workload.md

 {{< /tabs >}}

 Under light workloads expect a response within a few days.
 I should be able to get back to you within a week under moderate workloads.
 But when my workload is heavy it could take a few weeks.
-Also check my schedule: I may be in a meeting or out of town.